nep-pack/NonlinearEigenproblems.jl/docs/src/index.md

 ```

 If you use the NEP-algorithms for research, please
-to give the author of the algorithm credit by citiation.
+give the author of the algorithm credit by citiation.
 The
 recommended citation can be found in the function
 documentation, e.g., `?blocknewton`.